September 11, 2023Review Recipe

 STEP ONE: Bring six cups of water to a boil.

 STEP TWO: Add the tea bags to the water.
-Remove from the heat and steep for 5 to 7 minutes.
+Remove from the heat and steep for five to seven minutes.

 STEP THREE: Remove the tea bags.

 STEP FOUR: Add the sugar to the hot tea mixture and stir to dissolve.

-STEP FIVE: Pour the hot tea mixture into a pitcher and add 2 cups of cold water and lemon juice.
+STEP FIVE: Pour the hot tea mixture into a pitcher and add two cups of cold water and lemon juice.

 STEP SIX: Bring the remaining two cups of water to a low boil.

 STEP SEVEN: Add the frozen berries, minus the berries for garnish.

-STEP EIGHT: Simmer the berries for 5 minutes.
+STEP EIGHT: Simmer the berries for five minutes.

 STEP NINE: Pour the berry juice through a screen sieve into the tea mixture.

 STEP ELEVEN: Serve over ice with the reserved berries for garnish!
 And enjoy!